nafees87n/codebox/docs/DOCS.md

 ## Setting up the application

 > NOTE: As mentioned before, set up is not required.
-This guide is aimed at development and testing of the service rather than for the end user.
+This guide is aimed at development, contribution and testing of the service rather than for the end user.
 >
 > This file describes the local machine setup.
 Both the server and client will be created on localhost.
 As such, the installation will also take place on the user's machine.
 Please refer to [SERVER.md](https://github.com/nafees87n/codebox/blob/main/docs/SERVER.md) to learn about hosting the applcation remotely